Germ Cell Tumors

 What are the symptoms of germ cell tumors?

-Pain, swelling, or a lump in the testicle or ovary, and abdominal pain.
+Symptoms may include a lump or swelling in the testicle or ovary, abdominal pain, or hormonal imbalances.

 How are germ cell tumors diagnosed?